Preston-Landers/Prompt-Like-A-Pro/README.md

 the results of your conversation to another model for continued analysis.
 Often this is useful even if you plan to continue the current chat for now.

+### Paste an image or a screenshot (or three)

+Often a picture is worth a thousand words.
+If you have a screenshot of an error message, or a diagram of a system, paste it in.
+The model can understand images and screenshots, and will use them to help answer your question.

 ### Ask for help crafting a prompt

 The structure and content of your prompt is extremely important.
 Because LLMs